 So that we may provide an enjoyable and refined dining experience for all Guests, please be advised that tank tops, swimsuits, swimsuit cover-ups, shorts, hats, cut-offs, torn clothing, t-shirts with offensive language and/or graphics, flip-flops or tennis shoes are not permitted at Palo or Remy.

-In addition, they have a strict dress code listing what is required for each dining experience.
+In addition, they have a strict restaurant dress code listing what is required for each dining experience.
 This is taken directly from Disney.

 Palo Dinner and Brunch

 - Men: dress pants or slacks and collared shirt; jacket is optional

 - Women: dress, skirt or pants with a blouse

 - Jeans may be worn if in good condition (no holes)

 Remy Brunch and Dessert